Sensible travel planning

 It is much harder to find an affordable place in popular travel destinations like New York, San Francisco, Amsterdam, London or Paris for example.
 If you play in those cities it can makes sense to book a hotel somewhere on the way to your next destination and leave directly after the show.

-Services such as Wimdu or Airbnb list private accommodations.
-You can rent rooms, apartments or entire homes for a single night, but these platforms are more likely designed for longer rentals.
-You can of course also rent out your room at home while you are on tour.
+Wimdu or Airbnb list private accommodations.
+You can rent rooms, apartments or entire homes for your days off.
+You can also think about renting out your own place while you are on tour.

 At the shows you have the opportunity to build up a network of friends; perhaps some can help you with a place to stay on the following tour.
 Perhaps even strangers may help you.
 Take a look at Couchsurfing.